 Endangered species are usually sent for treatment at Phnom Tamao wildlife center, unfortunately not always surviving the long transfer journey.
 More common species are released immediately without treatment or observation.
 We hope to be able to help save more wildlife from captivity & contribute to many successful reintroductions.

 Many live wildlife are young cubs found by a dead parent, caught in a snare / trap.
 These tiny cubs are often kept as pets until they get sold off into the illegal wildlife pet or meat trade.
 Other live animals are discovered & confiscated at police checkpoints, or during local wildlife raids.

-Young baby macaque ( on the left ), who was orphaned at a very young age, cared for & bottle fed by the wildlife sanctuary team until she was able to eat solids and join her friends.
+Animals orphaned at a very young age, are cared for & bottle fed by the sanctuary team until they’re able to eat solids & socialize

 Young leopard cat, found lingering by her mother, who was killed caught in a hunting snare.
 The cub was kept as a pet until it started killing village ducks & chickens.

-The kitten is currently roaming free following reintroduction, it was observed hunting & fishing at the sanctuary forests.
+The kitten was gradually reintroduced into the wild & was observed hunting & fishing at the sanctuary forests.

-Young otters discovered & saved from local wild meat traders.
+Discovered & saved from local wild meat traders.
 Enhancing education and raising local awareness is vital in order to insure success in conservation.
 Hunting will never stop until local trade and consumption stops too.
-The otter cubs were releases at the sanctuary forest and they are occasionally still spotted by the Otai river.
+The otter cubs were released at the sanctuary forest and they are occasionally spotted by the Otai river.

 Future plans for this project: